StrawberryYoghurt/bubble/README.md

 Yuki_: has rolled 5 dice.
 [6, 10, 5, 6, 8] 3 hits.
 Damage roll: 2

 # To do

 -Remove double text to make the raw logs human-readable - create one function to do that.
 Include bans, kicks, nick changes.

 -Add op functionalities.

 -Add a vote command, for democratic channels.

+-Add memo, lastseen commands.

 # Contact
 To talk to me, message Yuki_ on Freenode or Rizon.